kieranknowles1/selfhosting/readme.md

 export IMMICH_DB_PASSWORD=something_secure
 ```

+### Paths and ports
+Paths and ports can be configured in `.env`.

+By default, container data is stored in `./data`.
+This can be changed by modifying the `DATA_ROOT` variable.

+Each container has a port defined in `.env` in the 8xxx range.
+Should you need to change these, you will need to
+re-run `setup.sh` with the `--update` flag to apply the changes.
+No service data will be lost and ports will be
+automatically inferred from the `.env` file.

 ### Install
 Once the secrets are defined, simply run the setup script to install the dependencies
 and start everything up: